-- The Vitol Group and Helios Investment Partners LLP in their $1 billion acquisition of an 80 percent stake in the African downstream oil operations of Royal Dutch Shell plc.
-Skadden subsequently represented The Vitol Group and Helios Investment Partners in the successful launch of the Vivo Energy and Shell and Vivo Lubricants joint ventures in Africa, the first phase of completion of the overall transaction.
+- with Helios Investment Partners in the successful launch of the Vivo Energy and Shell and Vivo Lubricants joint ventures in Africa, the first phase of completion of the overall transaction.

 - VTC Partners GmbH in its acquisition of two machining units and four casting units — including 1,000 employees in Denmark, Norway, Sweden, Germany and China — from Vestas Wind Systems A/S.

-- $205 million sale of Net Japan Co., Ltd. to ORIX Corporation.
+- $205 million sale of Net Japan Co., Ltd. to ORIX Corporation; an

 - The Blackstone Group and Capital International Inc. as lead investors of a private equity consortium in its $600 million acquisition of a minority stake in Dili Group Holdings Company, Limited.